KorynLA/flattenArray/README.md

 - javac src/FlattenArray.java
 - java src/FlattenArray

-#Assumptions
+# Assumptions
-- Only int values will be given to the array and the values will not overflow
+- Only int values will be given to the array